AJ Tracey

-Ché Wolton Grant (born 4 March 1994), known professionally as AJ Tracey, is a British rapper, singer, songwriter, and record producer.
-He is from Ladbroke Grove, West London.
+Ché Wolton Grant (born 4 March 1994), known professionally as AJ Tracey, is a British rapper and record producer from Ladbroke Grove, London.
 Tracey rose to popularity in 2016 and was listed by The Guardian in a list of "best new acts to catch at festivals in 2016".

-Tracey's first mainstream EP, Secure the Bag!
-(2017) entered the UK Albums Chart at number thirteen.
-In 2018, Tracey released the single "Butterflies" featuring British rapper Not3s which served as his commercial breakthrough, peaking in the top 20 on the UK Singles Chart.
-His self-titled debut album, which was released in 2019 by Warner Records, received critical acclaim and peaked at number three on the UK Albums Chart.
-It featured his highest-charting single as a solo artist, "Ladbroke Grove", which peaked at number three on the UK Singles Chart and was certified platinum by the BPI.
+Tracey's fifth extended play, Secure the Bag!
+(2017), became his first entry on the UK Albums Chart, at number 13.
+His 2018 single, "Butterflies" (featuring Not3s), became his commercial breakthrough, peaking within the top 20 of the UK Singles Chart.
+His self-titled debut album (2019) was met with critical acclaim and peaked at number three on the UK Albums Chart.
+Its lead single, "Ladbroke Grove", peaked at number three on the UK Singles Chart and was certified platinum by the BPI.

+AJ Tracey has released songs with recording artists such as Aitch, Dave, D-Block Europe, Digga D, Giggs, Mabel, Mahalia, MoStack, Skepta, Nelly Furtado, and his cousin Big Zuu.

 Early life

-Grant was born in Brixton and raised in Ladbroke Grove, West London.
+AJ Tracey was born in Brixton and raised in Ladbroke Grove.
 Grant's father, of Afro-Trinidadian origin, is a former rapper, and his Welsh mother is a former jungle DJ.
 He was named by his mother after the revolutionary Che Guevara.

-He has been rapping since the age of six.
+He has been rapping since the age of four.
 He was educated locally at Middle Row Primary school and went on to attend Holland Park School.
 He dropped out of a criminology course at London Metropolitan University to pursue his music career.
-He is an avid supporter of Tottenham Hotspur.
+He is a lifelong supporter of Tottenham Hotspur.

+In 2018, AJ Tracey was included on the European edition of Forbes 30 Under 30.